The best OCR software provides a simple way to archive your paper documents as digital PDF files for easy storage.

-The result is an easier document management (opens in new tab) strategy, with the ability to use cloud storage (opens in new tab) or specialist cloud document storage (opens in new tab) providers in order to archive important documentation in an accessible as well as retrievable way.
+The result is an easier document management (opens in new tab) strategy, with the ability to use online storage (have a look at some of the best cloud storage providers we've found) or specialist cloud document storage (opens in new tab) providers in order to archive important documentation in an accessible as well as retrievable way.

 The overall result is that the paperless office is now increasingly becoming a reality.
 The only thing holding back on that is likely the volume of documents yet to be scanned, but now documents can be scanned individually as well as in batches, making the process even more efficient.

 Here we feature the best OCR software for archiving your paper documents as digital PDF files.

 We've also featured the best scanners.

 The best PDF editor right now is: Adobe Acrobat Pro DC (opens in new tab)

 (opens in new tab)Need to edit a PDF, not just view it?
 It's not free, but for professional results, Adobe Acrobat Pro DC is the tool for you.
 It gives you total freedom to create PDFs from scratch and edit existing documents without fuss, on desktop or mobile.

 The best OCR software of 2022 in full: